Wheels of Soul Motorcycle Club: Crimes and legal issues

 A raid was conducted by federal agents on the West Philadelphia Wheels of Soul clubhouse in 2011 following an FBI investigation that began in 2009.
 The search resulted in the arrest of 18 members of the Wheels of Soul Motorcycle Club.
 They were charged with racketeering and other crimes, which they had committed in the St Louis area.

 In 2012, four members of the Wheels of Soul Chicago chapter were charged with racketeering following an investigation by the ATF.
 The investigation occurred in Chicago, Illinois.

+On December 7, 2012, seven members of the Wheels of Soul, including national vice president James C. "Animal" Smith, were convicted in federal court in St. Louis of racketeering conspiracy and related charges including murder, attempted murder, conspiracy to commit murder and tampering with evidence.

 Shots were fired near the Wheels of Soul Motorcycle Club clubhouse in West Philadelphia in 2013, with three members being hit by gunfire.

 On January 29, 2013, two members of the Real Kings Motorcycle Club entered the Cycle Gear in North Charleston, South Carolina, to make purchases.
 Five members of the Wheels of Soul Motorcycle Club then entered the shop and told the Real Kings members that they were not supposed to be there.
 This led to a melee confrontation which erupted into a shootout, leaving the president of the Real Kings MC dead as well as two Wheels of Soul MC members.
 The WOS members, identified as Ronald Reid and Barry Stinson, were later taken into custody and charged with second-degree assault and battery by mob.
 One of the Real Kings bikers had been sporting an Outcasts support patch at the time of the shooting.